-7. Test for screening of Tannins:
+6. Test for screening of Tannins:

 About 0.2g of sample was dissolved in (10ml) of distilled water and filtered.
-Then a Solution of (1% FeCl3) was added and revealed a dark green, dark blue, or black color indicating the presence of tannins.
+Then a Solution of (1% FeCl3) was added. the appearance of dark green, dark blue, or black color related to the presence of tannins.

-8. Test for screening of Coumarins:
+7. Test for screening of Coumarins:

 A few drops of methanol extract from leaves of.
-Tribulus terrestris were placed on filter paper, adding two drops of NaOH (1N) solution, and then the filter paper detected yellow to blue fluorescence under UV light at 366nm.
+Tribulus terrestris were placed on filter paper, adding two drops of NaOH (1N) solution, and then the filter paper was detected under UV light at 366nm for the presence of yellow to blue fluorescence.